pmielnik/htn2020/readme.md

 ### GET event attendees by id
 *Link:* `http://127.0.0.1:5000/events/<event_id>/attendees`

-Returns an event object with the given id.
+Returns a list of attendees for the event with the given ID (integer).

 **Response Format:**
 ```json